-No recreation vehicles, trailers, trucks, campers, boats, farm machinery, nor other vehicle over 3/4 ton shall be parked, stored, or maintained on any lot in River's Gate in such a way that is visible from the street or public lands.
-These vehicles are not permitted unless on a special pad, the location and design of which has been approved in advance and in writing by the Design Consultant, who prior to giving any approval, must be satisfied that such vehicles and equipment will not be visible from the street or any public lands and that same are properly screened or otherwise hidden from view, and that there will be no adverse effects on any proposed or approved Developer landscaping.
+No recreation vehicles, trailers, trucks, campers, boats, farm machinery, nor other vehicle over 3⁄4 ton shall be parked, stored, or maintained on any lot in River's Gate in such a way that is visible from the street or public lands.
+These vehicles are not permitted unless on a special pad, the location and design of which has been approved in advance and in writing by the Design Consultant, who prior to giving any approval, must be satisfied that such vehicles and equipment will not be visible from the street or any public lands and that same are properly screened or otherwise hidden from view, and that there will be no adverse effects on any proposed or approved developer landscaping.

-No recreation vehicles or commercial vehicles in excess of 3/4 ton capacity shall be parked on the driveway or in front of the house for more than 48 hours in any consecutive 72-hour period.
-Commercial vehicles must be parked inside a garage.
+No recreation vehicles or commercial vehicles in excess of 3⁄4 ton capacity shall be parked on the driveway or in front of the house for more than 48 hours in any consecutive 72-hour period.